 A member of our staff may order this test if you have chest pain that they think is due to coronary artery disease or myocardial infarction, a heart attack.
 If a patient is in rehabilitation, this test determines how much exercise their heart can tolerate as part of their recovery plan.
 Our team may also order this test to provide an update on the progress of various treatments, such as angioplasty, bypass grafting, and how your antiarrhythmic medications are working.

 “Absolutely wonderful.
 Takes the time to explain everything, answer questions and doesn’t rush you out.
-Entire office staff is fabulous.
-Would recommend anyone who needs a cardiologist to this office.” – Kevin B.
+The entire office staff is fabulous.
+I would recommend anyone who needs a cardiologist to this office.” – Kevin B.

 Before the test patients should do the following to prepare: